 Eritrea profile - Media

 Eritrea is the only African country to have no privately-owned news media.
-The state of media freedom has been described as "scandalous" by watchdog Reporters Without Borders (RSF).
+There is no room for freely reported news and the media are subject to the whim of the president, says Reporters Without Borders (RSF).

-The government has maintained a monopoly over domestic radio and television since independence.
-The few privately-owned newspapers were all closed in 2001 as part of a crackdown on the opposition.
+The government has held a monopoly over broadcasting since independence.
+The few privately-owned newspapers were closed in 2001 as part of a crackdown on the opposition.

-Outlets run by Eritreans overseas - mainly in Europe, North America and Australia - provide alternative sources of information, but their reach and influence inside Eritrea are limited, not least because of very low levels of internet access.
+Outlets run by Eritreans abroad provide alternative news, but their reach and influence inside Eritrea are limited.

 - Hadas Eritrea - government-owned, published three days a week